Thescuba/learning-to-type/README.md

  * Open terminal or cmd and run `pip install pynput`
  * Git clone from the (https://github.com/moses-palmer/pynput) and `run python setup.py install`

+# Getting Started

 ## Run Notebooks
 1. Clone the repository to a desired location (E.g. `git clone https://github.com/Thescuba/data-science.git`)
 2. Open jupyter labs or jupyter notebook either though anaconda navigator or terminal.
 3. Go to the repository directory

+# Start Logging
+To start logging your data, run logger.pyw which will actively log your keys.
+To pause/resume logging, press `esc`.
+To stop logging your keys, press the `end` key.